Adventure Base Ski Offering - Adventure Base

 Ski Ability & Experience

-- Confident, experienced skier
+• Confident, experienced piste and off-piste skier

 Physical Fitness & Endurance

-- Exercises regularly (more than 3 times per week)
+• Exercise regularly (more than 3 times per week)

 Intent: